travis-ci/docs-travis-ci-com/source/content/blog/hello_world.md

 what's new in the world of Travis.
 We've got a bunch of contributors, and lots of exciting stuff going on, so it's hard to keep up!
 Just check out this blog, it's much easier than reading the commit list. ;)

+Oh, and if you want to subscribe via RSS, grab the [Travis blog feed here](/blog.xml)